WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 ---

-## 🎯 Project Objectives
+## Project Goals

+The main goals of this project were to:

-- Clean and prepare the sales data.
+- Clean and prepare the raw sales data.
-- Analyse sales performance using Microsoft Excel.
+- Analyse sales performance in Excel.
 - Build an interactive dashboard using Pivot Tables, Pivot Charts, and Slicers.
-- Compare sales across months, stores, products, and times of day.
-- Present key business metrics in a clear and interactive way.
+- Display key business metrics in a clear and easy-to-use format.

 ---

-## 📊 Dashboard
+## Dashboard

 The dashboard includes: